 Follow this link to read the final version of the survey (.pdf format), where the results for all participant member-states are collectively presented.

-Stay tuned to our social media (Facebook—Twitter—LinkedIn), where you will soon find the publication of the Greek report as well, which presents the results of the research conducted by the research team of the Crisis Observatory specifically for Greece.
+In the Crisis Observatory’s social media (Facebook—Twitter—LinkedIn), you can find the publication of the Greek report as well, which presents the results of the research conducted by the research team of the Crisis Observatory specifically for Greece.